 • Engage in any form of reprisal or otherwise discriminate against any person for opposing any practices forbidden under the Act, or for filing a complaint, testifying, or assisting in any proceeding under the Act.

 Bona fide occupational qualification (BFOQ) exception.
 Differences in treatment are permissible where sex is a BFOQ essential to the position in question.
-The BFOQ exception applies in only limited circumstances, ...
+The BFOQ exception applies in only limited circumstances, and ...